Introduction to Redberry: a computer algebra system designed for tensor manipulation: Transformations

 \begin{msout} 16*I*e_{eagc} \end{msout}

-\begin{sout} -16*I*e_{eagc} \end{sout} As one can see, it is necessary to specify whether space is considered to be Euclidean or Minkowski and the notation for Levi-Civita tensor.
-The difference between Euclidean and Minkowski Levi-Civita tensors appears for even number of space-time dimensions (compare lines 16 and 19).
-Also, as it is seen for example from line 11, the transformation automatically substitute the dimension of space, which is considered to be equal to the number of Levi-Civita indices.
+\begin{sout} -16*I*e_{eagc} \end{sout} As one can see, it is necessary to specify whether the space is considered to be Euclidean or Minkowski and the notation for Levi-Civita tensor.
+The difference between Euclidean and Minkowski Levi-Civita tensors appears for even number of space-time dimensions (compare lines 10 and 13).
+Additionally, the transformation automatically substitute the dimension of space, which is considered to be equal to the number of Levi-Civita indices.